Sport Climbing

 Sport Overview

 In lead climbing, competitors scale as high as they can on a wall that is at least 15 metres high and three metres wide within a six-minute time limit.
 Climbers are secured with safety ropes that they attach to quickdraws at various protection points along the route.
 The climb is complete when the rope is attached to the top quickdraw on the wall.
 A climber has only one attempt, so if they fall, the height they reached is recorded.
-If multiple athletes complete the climb or reach the same height, speed comes into play to determine the results.
+The points for the height achieved are added to those from bouldering to determine the final results for the combined event.

 History of Sport Climbing